 Transporter shall publish available, contracted and technical capacities on the yearly basis for the next ten (10) years.
 Information shall be updated at least monthly.

 Transporter shall publish daily total quantity of capacity that is offered and contracted via secondary trade of capacities.
-Information shall contain the following data:
+Information shall contain the following data (unless the subject data are published by third party):

 Interconnection Point on which the capacity is sold;